-Lucas grunted as he tried to squirm and struggle his way out, but Rio would force him back down every time he came close to escaping.
-They wrestled until exhaustion and perspiration took over them.
+Lucas grunted as he tried to squirm and struggle his way out, but Rio forced him back down every time he came close to escaping.
+They wrestled, exerting all they could give until exhaustion and perspiration took over them.

 When their fight came to a halt, Lucas looked up and Rio looked down, her face slightly elevated above his.
 Within Rio's dark curtain of moist hair, their hostile glares projected their malice while their heavy breathing caressed each other's faces with an unsettling warmth.
 Their chests rose and fell against one another, throbbing from finding breathing to now be a physical strain.

 "How long... must we go on... until you're satisfied?"